abjoerne/aws-tutorials/2018-serverless/20180213-Serverless.md

 ## Make web-frontend to enter orders
 * Make a static website in S3 with an HTML-form to submit orders
-  * submit as files to S3 (would need to be secured with Cognito to avoid uploading other ifles to S3)
+  * submit as files to S3 (would need to be secured with Cognito to avoid uploading other files to S3)
   * submit as POST to Lambda via API-gateway (open or secured with Cognito)